zaantar/toolset-advanced-export/README.md

 If this is not the case, the import may turn out to be incomplete or downright broken.

+Please note also that URLs pointing to local resources (images and other files) are not updated by this plugin.
+It is currently out of the scope of the plugin and it needs to be handled manually.
+The main reason is that in Toolset-based themes, there is another, more generic mechanism implemented outside of this plugin.

 ## Credits

 The relevant part of the widget export was, with the deepest gratitude to its authors, taken from the